According to a recent Qualtrics XM Institute study in the US,

 Giving your agents a real-time snapshot of how the entire center is working together can motivate individual agents to contribute valuably to the team.
 Consider investing in a projection area that is highly visible to agents which displays data that give a glimpse of customer satisfaction and agent productivity.

-6. Make Call center QA regular and timely
+7. Make Call center QA regular and timely.

 According to Leaddesk², learn and share best practice with your agents.
 Highlight the best calls and the best problem solving solutions.
 Don’t ignore unspectacular cases.
 There’s a lot to learn from agents that perform consistently and how they stay aligned with scripts.
 Analyze regularly.
 Set aside time and resources.
 Keep moving the goalposts.
 Keep tracking consistent but adjust your KPIs as your business changes.”

-In a recent survey and report, the CallMiner Index, one of the key observations was to do with consumers’ channel preferences.
-The report discovered that consumers will use up to nine channels to contact an organisation to try and get the result they want.
+In a CallMiner Index report, it discovered that consumers will use up to nine channels to contact an organization to try and get the result they want.
 While web chat, social and website are on the rise for the preferred contact channel, respondents overwhelmingly declared their preference for the telephone as their primary channel.

 If the customer support provided by your call center is omnichannel, then so should be your monitoring system and practices.
 The way in which your agents interact via email, live chat, and SMS are equally important.